blorente/decorat/wiki/stories/the_promotion.md

 Front pockets?
 No. "Oi!
 Your Holy Grace!
 I said move it!
 I can't be late again!"

 Breast pockets?
 No. "Sir, you you're blocking the queue".
-A gate guard was waving his arms, frantically signaling me to hurry.
+A gate guard was waving his arms, signaling me to hurry.

 "Yes, just a moment."
 I was completely cold now "I can't find my pass"